 This historical chapter examines how nutrition and food control played a surprising role in Fidel Castro’s rise to power and governance in Cuba.
-By analyzing the relationship between food policy, public health, and political control, the research reveals how access to nutrition became intertwined with Castro’s political strategy.
-Understanding this connection helps us see how leaders throughout history have used food as a tool to influence populations, making it relevant to modern discussions about food security, government policy, and public health.
+By analyzing the relationship between food policy, agriculture, and political control, the research reveals how access to nutrition became intertwined with Castro’s ability to maintain authority.
+Understanding this connection helps us see how governments throughout history have used food as a tool to influence populations, making this a fascinating case study in how what we eat can be shaped by politics and power.

 Key Statistics